skypher/disclosure/README.md

 ## Notice

 Before considering negative action, consider if such action is consistent with your better nature.
 I have never worked for the United States government as a contractor or otherwise.
 As a dual American-Canadian citizen, I would likely not be privy to classified information.
 All information herein was derived from public sources.
 Speculation is lawful.
-It is possible the TTSA and DoD actually encourages public speculation as related to this project.
+It is possible the TTSA and DoD actually encourage public speculation as related to this project.
 GitHub is a logical choice to have such an important conversation, as the platform promotes transparency and critical input.
 Also, opposition should not seek to subvert a technological cornerstone.
 Therefore, this may be an evolving project as disclosure unfolds.

 ![Warrant canary](warrant-canary.png)

 Do not share classified information.
 All information is to be considered speculation unless evidenced from unclassified, public sources.

-Attribution is kindly requested in order to promote contributor safety and project growth.
+To promote contributor safety and project growth, attribution is kindly requested.

 For simplicity, I use the terms "alien" or "ET" to describe non-human advanced intelligence.